vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 Plate No. 87: Vaikuntadwara pillar

-This is a pillar shown in the Vaikuntadwara and done in the late Vijaya- nagara style in black granite.
+This is a pillar shown in the Vaikuntadwara and done in the late Vijayanagara style in black granite.
 The design and artistic and other details are typical.

 274